Elisabeth Moss: Career

-1990s
+1990–2006: Early roles and breakthrough

 Moss's first screen role was in 1990, when she appeared in the NBC miniseries Lucky/Chances.
 From 1992 until 1995, she appeared as Cynthia Parks in seven episodes of the TV series Picket Fences.
-She provided the voice of Holly DeCarlo, a main character in the TV special Frosty Returns (1992) and of Michelle in the animated film Once Upon a Forest (1993).
+She provided the voice of Holly DeCarlo in the TV special Frosty Returns (1992) and Michelle in the animated film Once Upon a Forest (1993).
 She appeared in the television remake of the 1993 film Gypsy and played Harvey Keitel's younger daughter in the film Imaginary Crimes (1994).
-The following year, she appeared in the remake of the Walt Disney Pictures film Escape to Witch Mountain (1995) and played a young Ashley Judd in the TV-movie biopic Love Can Build a Bridge (1995).
+The following year, she appeared in the remake of the Walt Disney Pictures film Escape to Witch Mountain (1995) and played a young Ashley Judd in the biopic Love Can Build a Bridge (1995).
 She also had a supporting role in the drama Separate Lives (1995) opposite Jim Belushi and Linda Hamilton, and a minor part in the black comedy The Last Supper (1995).
-She did more voice work, for the animated series Freakazoid! and the television film It's Spring Training, Charlie Brown!
-(1996).

 Beginning in 1999, Moss played the recurring role of Zoey Bartlet in the White House television drama The West Wing, playing the daughter of President Josiah Bartlet (Martin Sheen) and First Lady Abbey Bartlet (Stockard Channing); she portrayed the character until the series finale in 2006.
 Her character became integral to the fourth season of the show; in a retrospective on the series The Atlantic noted: "Aaron Sorkin made [Moss] the centerpiece of the explosive fourth-season finale where he basically engineered the most insane cliffhanger possible.
 It required Zoey to be a bit of a pain with her fancy French boyfriend, but Moss always made her relatable, even when the plot required otherwise."

-In 1999, she had a supporting role as a patient in a mental institution in James Mangold's Girl, Interrupted, opposite Winona Ryder and Angelina Jolie, and a minor part in the drama Anywhere but Here.
-The same year, she had a small role in the movie Mumford (1999), playing the daughter of a woman with a shopping addiction.